Barbara Gittings: American Psychiatric Association

 In 1972, Gittings and Kameny organized a discussion with the American Psychiatric Association entitled "Psychiatry: Friend or Foe to Homosexuals: A Dialogue", where a panel of psychiatrists were to discuss homosexuality.
 When Gittings' partner Kay Tobin Lahusen noticed that all the psychiatrists were heterosexual, she protested.
 A gay psychiatrist in Philadelphia agreed to appear on the panel in heavy disguise and with a voice-distorting microphone, calling himself "Dr. H. Anonymous".
 This was John E. Fryer, and he discussed how he was forced to be closeted while practicing psychiatry.
 Gittings read aloud letters from psychiatrists she had solicited who declined to appear for fear of professional ostracism.
 In 1973, homosexuality was removed from the Diagnostic and Statistical Manual of Mental Disorders.
 She held exhibits at American Psychiatric Association conventions in 1972, 1976, and 1978; her last one was called "Gay Love: Good Medicine".

 Other

-Gittings made an appearance on The Phil Donahue Show in 1970 and on The David Susskind Show in 1971, along other lesbians, including Lilli Vincenz and Barbara Love.
+Gittings made an appearance on The Phil Donahue Show in 1970 and on The David Susskind Show in 1971, alongside other lesbians, including Lilli Vincenz and Barbara Love.
 They were among the first open lesbians to appear on television in the US, and debated long-held stereotypes about gay people.

 In 1977, she gave a presentation at the University of Manitoba called "Gay Liberation Is for Children Too", about the importance of development of non-sexist and non-homophobic children's literature.
 The event was sponsored by the University of Manitoba's Students' Union and Gays for Equality.

 She helped start the National LGBTQ Task Force, then called the National Gay Task Force.
 She also inspired nurses to form the Gay Nurses Alliance in 1973.

 Legacy

+Gittings was sometimes described as the "Rosa Parks" of the gay and lesbian civil rights movement.

-Gittings appeared in the documentary films Gay Pioneers, Before Stonewall, After Stonewall, Out of the Past, and Pride Divide.
+Gittings appears in the documentary films Gay Pioneers, Before Stonewall, After Stonewall, Out of the Past, and Pride Divide.

+Gittings and her partner Kay Tobin Lahusen donated copies of some materials and photographs covering their activism to the Cornell University Library's Rare and Manuscript Collections.